Juneteenth: A Day of Liberation

 Juneteenth became a federal holiday last year, making it the 12th federal holiday, and the first new federal holiday since Martin Luther King Jr. Day was created in 1983.
 Prior to it becoming a federal holiday, Juneteenth became a Centerstone recognized holiday, as a result of collective efforts of advocacy and commitment to move toward becoming a more diverse, equitable and inclusive organization.

 So what exactly does Juneteenth mean to me?
-It provides me with a feeling of connectedness and a sense of belonging that I am not always privileged in many spaces due to the intersections of my identity – being Black and being a woman.
-It fills me with joy, pride and gratitude as I am reminded of what it means to be Black.
-To be Black is to be proud, artistic, creative, passionate, loving, kind, strong, forgiving, devoted, and most of all, resilient.
-Just as I wear the color of my skin, I am clothed in resiliency day in and day out.
-Being Black, just over the past two years, has entailed the following:
+It provides me with a feeling of connectedness and a sense of belonging that I am not always afforded in many spaces due to the intersections of my identity – being Black and being a woman.
+It fills me with great pride as I am reminded of what it means to be Black.
+One of my favorite things about our culture is our response to adversity, our resiliency and our ability to continue to find joy despite the pain.

 As you go on to celebrate graduations, anniversaries, birthdays and all the small victories in between, I urge you to celebrate our nation’s differences and the beautiful cultures you are given the opportunity to see and experience up close.
 Although black can be characterized as the absence of light, I would argue that the world would be far less colorful without it…without us.
 Happy Juneteenth!